-With almost no young recruits, the racist skinhead movement’s prominence within this country’s far right has been diminishing steadily for years.
-In 2019, the SPLC listed 48 racist skinhead chapters.
-SPLC recorded another multi-year decline in 2020, registering only 36 chapters.
-Image-conscious white nationalist groups and militant neo-Nazi groups are attracting the younger generation, while new racist skinhead groups are emerging only from the fragments of existing groups.
+With almost no young recruits, the racist skinhead movement’s prominence within this country’s white power movement has been diminishing steadily for years.
+In 2020, the SPLC listed 36 racist skinhead chapters, down from 48 in 2019.
+SPLC recorded another multi-year decline in 2021, registering just 17 chapters.
+Image-conscious white nationalist groups and militant neo-Nazi groups are attracting the younger generation, while new racist skinhead groups are exceedingly rare and generally emerge from the fragments of existing groups.
 No group is recruiting in significant numbers.
-Some of the movement’s former leaders have migrated into reactionary, “America First” groups, such as the Proud Boys, that align themselves behind former President Trump.
+Some of the movement’s former leaders have migrated into other far-right groups, such as the Proud Boys, that align themselves behind former President Trump.

-As racist skinheads age and fail to replenish their numbers, the movement will continue to lose relevance in this country.
-White nationalist groups like Rise Above Movement, which has maintained connections to the Hammerskins in the past, and milieus like that of white power accelerationism have emerged to replace the racist skinhead movement among younger recruits, both in posture and intent.
-Danger related to the movement is still tragically present, as the reports above underscore.
+The movement will continue to stagnate and slowly lose relevance in this country.
+White nationalist groups and milieus like that of white power accelerationism have emerged to replace the racist skinhead movement among younger recruits, both in posture and intent.

-The racist skinhead movement has always existed to promote hate violence and to enact it.
+Since its emergence in Britain in the early 1980s, the racist skinhead movement has always existed to promote hate violence and to enact it.
 In November 1988, three racist skinheads in Portland, Oregon, beat an Ethiopian student named Mulugeta Seraw to death with baseball bats.
 In April 1999, a Mexican immigrant named Irineo Soto Aguilar was murdered in Lakeside, California, by three racist skinheads who crushed his skull with chunks of concrete.
 In October 2007, a racist skinhead strangled a 62-year-old gay man in Oklahoma City as a rite of passage in his gang.
 In 2012, a racist skinhead attacked worshippers at the Sikh Temple of Wisconsin, in Oak Creek, Wisconsin, killing seven people who were preparing the day’s communal meal.
+These tragedies and similar acts of violence inflict lasting trauma on families and communities.

-These stories are now such a consistent part of the American criminal landscape that some large police departments have bias-crime detectives, with many focused on threats racist skinhead crews pose locally.
+Some police departments now have bias-crime detectives, with many focused on threats racist skinhead crews have posed locally.
 Racist skinheads have also become a regular element in prisons and juvenile corrections facilities, further exemplifying the central role bigotry plays in shaping our criminal justice system.
 The U.S. military also has had to contend with racist skinheads in its ranks.
 Hate music from racist skinhead bands resulted in movement leaders such as William Pierce making millions of dollars.
 The hate music scene in this country has always maintained a nearly symbiotic relationship with racist skinheads, and the two have dwindled in some ways together.

 Atlantic City, NJ*